Meet The Team

 Organization Profile

-Michael is the Managing Director for GEECS and the Program Manager for TRANSPERS.
-Michael has worked with Kathryn Phillips, TRANSPERS Founder and Director, and other precision medicine investigators for over 20 years in varying organizations, including the Centers for Disease Control and Prevention’s Office of Public Health Genomics, Blue Cross Blue Shield Association’s Technical Evaluation Center, and Bayer Diagnostics.
+Michael has managed and conducted research with investigators for over 20 years in varying organizations, including the Centers for Disease Control and Prevention’s Office of Public Health Genomics, Blue Cross Blue Shield Association’s Technical Evaluation Center, and Bayer Diagnostics.
 His research spans a variety of disciplines, including clinical and social sciences, in the academic, government, and industry sectors.
 He has extensive expertise in genomic laboratory medicine, evidence-based reviews of molecular-based testing, precision medicine, and research program management.
-As GEECS Managing Director, he leads the administrative aspects of GEECS including infrastructure development and has a research role in some GEECS research projects.
-As TRANSPERS Program Manager, he has a leadership role in several grants, research and research development, program management, and publication.

 Patricia A. Deverka, MD, MS